 My favourite is pork chops.
 I spread this jelly and a little mustard on a pork chop and sauté.
 Toss in some chopped mushrooms and walnuts, and you have a simple and absolutely delicious dish.
 (For vegetarians, try this with a veggie burger instead.)

-If like me, Piddlewick, you like cooking and/or growing your own foods, I offer up a taste of vintage and antique garden/food related gift items we found for our Shop.
+If like me, you like cooking and/or growing your own foods, I offer up a taste of vintage and antique cooking related gift items from My Shop.
+Here’s a taste:

 (Simply click on an image to see more.)